dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/configure-webapp-properties.md

 ## Configure webapp server name

-Locate the line for the `cas.mgmt.serverName` property (around line 10) and set it to the URL of the server where the services management webapp will be running.
+Locate the line for the `cas.mgmt.serverName` property (around line 10) and set it to the URL of the server where the management webapp will be running.
 We're going to run the webapp on the CAS servers, in the same servlet container, so this property should have the same value as `cas.server.name`, above:

 ```properties
 cas.mgmt.serverName:                   ${cas.server.name}